ishiikurisu/agendabot/docs/README.md

 - `'date'` will return a string in YYYYMMDD format asking for which day to look for.
 - `'hour'` will return a list of two integers specifying from which hour to which hour (in 24h format) the user wants to query.

+If this moment dictionary does not have these keys, the method will raise a `RuntimeError`.

 If no event is happenning in that moment is happenning in that moment, this method will return an empty list.
 Otherwise a list of events will be given.

 #### `set_time(event)`